Financial Aid terms

-Bookstore Credit – An amount that allows student to use excess Pell Grant funds at the College Bookstore.
-Pell Grant anticipated aid must exceed billed charges.
-Student loan funding is not available to be used at the bookstore.
+Bookstore Credit– An amount that allows student to use excess Grant and Loan funds at the College Bookstore.
+Anticipated aid must exceed billed charges.
 The timeframe for using a bookstore credit is 10 days prior to the start of classes for Grant funds and first day of classes for Loan funds, up through the beginning of the last late-start session of the semester.

 Disbursement – Amount of financial aid posted to a student account as a payment for educational costs.
 Amount disbursed is contingent upon eligibility requirements and enrollment status.

 Eagle Card – HCC has partnered with Higher One Inc. for the latter to manage and service all refunds.
 HCC Eagle Card is the student's key in choosing their refund options.
 Students may either set-up direct deposit to their existing bank account or may choose to open OneAccount with Higher One.

 Enrollment Status – Number of registered or enrolled credits.